 - A Western Parkland City Planning Partnership to achieve better outcomes in planning approvals

-- A $30 million Western Parkland City housing package to ensure sustainable growth
+- A $30 million Western Parkland City housing package to ensure sustainable growth including:

-- Streamlined and optimised planning practices to support future growth
+- streamlined and optimised planning practices to support future growth

-- Short- and long-term housing targets and housing strategies
+- short- and long-term housing targets and housing strategies

-- Growth Infrastructure Compacts piloted to match housing and jobs growth with delivery of infrastructure
+- Growth Infrastructure Compacts piloted to match housing and jobs growth with delivery of infrastructure.

 The Federal, State and local governments will work together in an enduring tri-level governance model to support the growth, success and sustainability of the Western Parkland City.
 The City Deal will be reviewed after three years and progress can be tracked in a number of ways; annual reports, monitoring key performance metrics, and ongoing updates from ministers and local government representatives.